28 Dec Finding Comfort In Normalcy

 “To be honest, we have two in Raleigh, North Carolina, and before I never knew what the Houses were about,” she adds.
 “Hunter’s illness has been eye-opening.”

-Hunter, now 5, is in the PICU at Egleston with gastrointestinal bleeding.
+Hunter, now 6, is in the PICU at Egleston with gastrointestinal bleeding.
 He has needed multiple transfusions in the 46 days he has been in the hospital.
-During COVID-19 alone, they have stayed with us for 99 nights, both in the hotels and at our House near Egleston.
+During COVID-19 alone, they stayed with us for 99 nights, both in the hotels and at our House near Egleston.

 Being at the House establishes a kind of normalcy, Maria says.
 “You can do laundry.
 Pre-COVID, access to the kitchen enabled us to cook.
 For now, being able to do laundry makes me feel a little more human,” she adds.